unforswearing/dued/help.md

 - Round hours up or down depending whether the script is run before or after the half hour mark.
 - Create a `reverse dued` function: entering future date returns the number of days from that date.
 - Create a separate `dued` (maybe called `tued`) that will handle all time based deadlines.
+- Add documentation as comments in the script
 - Add photos to the documentation (for clarity)
 - ~~Add functionality for searching for past dates.~~ available in version 0.0.2
 - ~~Add error checking/parsing to handle script failures.~~ limited availability in version 0.0.2